Real-Skill/javascript-tasks/README.md

 ### reverseNumber(number)

-Reverses digits in the `number`.
-If parameter is not a number return false.
+It reverses digits in the `number`.
+If the parameter is not a number, it returns false.

 ### squareOrCube(array)

-Squares every **odd** number and cube every **even** number in `array`.
-Returns the update array of numbers.
+It squares every **odd** number and cube every **even** number in `array`.
+It returns the update array of numbers.

 ### replaceString(list, string, newString)

-Searches `string` in the `list` and replaces it to `newString`.
-Returns corrected array or false (when **string** doesn't exist).
+It searches the  `string` in the `list` and replaces it to `newString`.
+It returns the corrected array or false (when the **string** doesn't exist).

 ### maxArray(array)

-Returns maximum number from `array` of numbers.
-If array contains other elements than number returns false;
+It returns the maximal number from the `array` of numbers.
+If the array contains other elements than number, it returns false;

 ### getObject(list, name)

-Returns object with the specified `name` from `list` of  objects.
-If there are no such object on the list returns false.
+It returns the object with the specified `name` from the `list` of  objects.
+If there are no such object on the list, it returns false.

 ## Before you start...